 Zimbabwe’s ailing economy has made it extremely difficult for its arts sector to run.
 As a result of the economy, many festivals in the country have folded or shelved, citing heavy presence of donor and sponsorship fatigue.
 However, the annual Shoko festival has emerged victorious with a resilience which saw them soldiering on with the festival and taking the top festival spot in Zimbabwe in 2016, in the absence of many competitors such as the grand Harare International Festival of the Arts (HIFA).

 The three-day Shoko festival ran under the theme “Come Alive” in September.
 It came with an intention to wake up Zimbabwe’s capital from its deep economic slumber and lived up to its bill.
 With the festival site located outside the Museum of Human Sciences, which is between the Harare City Library and the College of Music, the events took place within walkable distance from the central business district of the city.
-The festival indeed came alive with a well-balanced program which catered for the hip-hop heads, the afro jazz fanatics and other genres of art which were represented by giants and budding artists from the respective genres.
+The festival indeed came alive with a well-balanced programme which catered for the hip-hop heads, the afro jazz fanatics and other genres of art which were represented by giants and budding artists from the respective genres.

 The festival ran for two days at the venue and on the last day migrated to Chitungwiza, a high-density town located 30 kilometers south of Harare where the curtain finally came down with their iconic “Peace in the Hood” concert, which takes both budding and established artists to perform in the high-density suburbs for free concerts.